 Permanent residence in the United Kingdom

 Being a permanent resident means an individual has indefinite leave to remain (ILR) in the UK and is free from immigration control.
 These expats also have the freedom to live and work in the UK without restrictions.
-Permanent residents have the right to claim Job Seeker's Allowance and other benefits available to British citizens.
 Those with indefinite leave to remain have a visa status known as ‘settled status’, which is a step towards naturalisation as a British citizen.

 There are a number of ways an expat can qualify for ILR, including:

-Living in the UK for two years as the spouse of a British citizen or a person with settled status.
+Living in the UK for five years as the spouse of a British citizen or a person with settled status

 Those who apply for ILR status cannot have been outside the UK for longer than six months at any time during the relevant period.
 It is also beneficial for applicants to demonstrate that they have strong ties to the UK and consider it home –for example, owning a property or business in the country.